 Julie A. Weis, The Ninth Circuit Strikes Again: Logging Roads Ruled to Require Clean Water Act Permits, Western Forester, November/December 2010, at 16-17.

 Julie A. Weis, Eliminating the National Forest Management Act’s Diversity Requirement as a Substantive Standard, 27 Envtl.
 Law 641 (1997).

 Julie Weis, Does Your Logging Road Need a Clean Water Act Permit?
 Thanks to the Ninth Circuit Court of Appeals, the Answer May Be Yes, Northwest Woodlands, p.
 22, Summer 2011.

 Julie Weis and Paul Adams, New Water Quality Controls Affecting Woodland Owners in Oregon’s Coastal Zone, Northwest Woodlands, p.
 23, Summer 2011.

 Ms. Weis is committed to serving the community in which she lives.
-She currently chairs the Board of the Quest Center for Integrative Health, a nonprofit holistic health center having roots in the AIDS epidemic 20+ years ago but now serving all who either are living with life-challenging illnesses or who simply seek to live well and fully.
-Ms. Weis also is a former long-time chair and secretary of the Administrative Council of St. Anthony Catholic Church in Southeast Portland and enjoys serving as a regular volunteer judge for Lewis and Clark Law School moot court environmental law competitions.
-In her spare time, Ms. Weis is an avid table tennis and board game player.
+She currently serves on the advisory board of the Quest Center for Integrative Health, a nonprofit holistic health center having roots in the AIDS epidemic 20+ years ago that now serves all who either are living with life-challenging illnesses or who simply seek to live well and fully.
+Previously Ms. Weis chaired the Quest Center board for about a decade.
+Ms. Weis also is a former long-time chair and secretary of the Administrative Council of St. Anthony Catholic Church in Southeast Portland and a regular volunteer judge for Lewis and Clark Law School moot court environmental law competitions.